-- The number of the scale steps is provided by our package automatically in order to maximimize the quality of the image restoration; see Section 5 for details. - Resolution or the number of pixels in the image.
+- We never experienced indefinite or singular updated preconditioners for all test examples we performed, an issue that can occur updating a generic sequence of matrices. - The condition number of the sequence of unpreconditioned (or preconditioned with the same preconditioner computed in the first step) matrices $\{C_j\}$ is nondecreasing with j in the considered PDE model; this is related to the smoothing effect that increases with the scale steps.
+Therefore, the number of nonpreconditioned iterations usually increases with j, the scale step index.
+On the other hand, the number of updated preconditioned iterations seems to be almost insensitive to the number of scale steps, i.e., remains almost constant with j. - The number of the scale steps is provided by our package automatically in order to maximimize the quality of the image restoration; see Section 5 for details. - Resolution or the number of pixels in the image.
 For simplicity, let us consider it square, i.e., a matrix of $m \times m$ pixels and $\alpha = 0$ in (1).
 We observe that the condition number of the discrete operator C_j is increases at most quadratically with m.
 If the function $g(\cdot)$ does not vary too much and its value is nonzero, then the general PDE model (1) shows the typical character of the discrete diffusion operator, i.e., a condition number of the order of $O(1/h^2)$, and therefore of $O(m^2)$, linear with the number of image pixels, because h = 1/m.
 In general, we can expect an unpreconditioned condition number that increases with m more than linearly.
-On the other hand, updated preconditioned discrete operators does not show this issue and we observe a number of updated preconditioned iterations not increasing or only slightly with m. - The parameter ε regularizing gradients in the model (1) to avoid zero in the denominators is expected to influence the condition number of the discrete operators C_j like O(1/ε).
-Indeed, in case of small or zero gradients we observe from (7) that min_r{λ_r(C_j)} ≥ O(1/ε), r = 1, ..., m2, j = 1, 2,
+On the other hand, updated preconditioned discrete operators does not show this issue and we observe a number of updated preconditioned iterations not increasing or only slightly with m - The parameter ε regularizing gradients in the model (1) to avoid zero in the denominators is expected to influence the condition number of the discrete operators C_j like $O(1/\epsilon)$.
+Indeed, in case of small or zero gradients we observe from (7) that $\min{\Gamma} \{\lambda{\Gamma}(C_j)\} \ge O(1/\epsilon)$, $\Gamma = 1, \ldots, m^2$, $\Gamma = 1,$

 We recall that the convergence is expected fast provided that there is a tight cluster of eigenvalues far away from zero or the condition number of the (preconditioned) matrix is not large; see [2] and [18, Chapter 6] for details.
-Therefore, the notes above with Theorem 2 can help in order to explain qualitatively the performances of nonpreconditioned and preconditioned iterations, with updated or recomputed factorizations.
-However, the above considerations does not consider that we do not start iterations from an arbitrary guess but by using a valuable and precious information: the restored image of the previous step j - 1.
+Therefore, the notes above with Theorem 19 can help in order to explain qualitatively the performances of nonpreconditioned and preconditioned iterations, with updated or recomputed factorizations.
+However, the above considerations does not consider that we do not start iterations from an arbitrary guess but by using a valuable and precious information: the restored image of the previous step j-1.